basvdberg/IncrementalJoin/README.md

 A arrived later than B. We need to look back to find B (using look back time).
 - `delta_arrival_time < 0`
-- `A.RecordDT is contained in the output window`
+- `A.RecDate is contained in the output window`
-- `B.RecordDT is contained in the output window extended with -look_back_time` This means that B might have arrived before the start of the output window, or within the output window.
+- `B.RecDate is contained in the output window extended with -look_back_time` This means that B might have arrived before the start of the output window, or within the output window.
 - if `enforce_sliding_join_window` then
-  - `B.RecordDT is contained in the sliding join window of df_a.RecordDT`
+  - `B.RecDate is contained in the sliding join window of df_a.RecDate`
-- `Output.RecordDT = df_A.RecordDT`
+- `Output.RecDate = df_A.RecDate`
 - `JoinType = 2` (a_late)

 ### 3. B is late